joelmale/nexus/DEPLOYMENT.md

 PORT=5000

 # Database connection
-# IMPORTANT: Service name is "postgres" (from docker-compose.yml), not "nexus_vtt_postgres"
+# IMPORTANT: Service name is "postgres" (from docker-compose.yml), not "nexusvtt_postgres"
 # Docker Swarm handles service discovery - use the service name from the compose file
 DATABASE_URL=postgresql://nexus:YOUR_POSTGRES_PASSWORD@postgres:5432/nexus
 POSTGRES_DB=nexus